Optimising campaigns for mobile players

 Audience segmentation and targeting strategies

-Creative and messaging optimisation for mobile
+Creative and messaging optimization for mobile

 Landing pages and mobile UX considerations